0xPARC/0xparc-intro-book/src/ec.typ

 #import "preamble.typ":*

-= The discrete logarithm problem on an elliptic curve
+= The discrete logarithm problem on an elliptic curve <ec>

 == Pitch: Discrete logarithm is hard